qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/jonavin/readme.md

 IDLE_TIMEOUT_ENABLE = yes
     - Enables Timer functionality; for RGB idle timeouts that can be changed dynamically

+INVERT_NUMLOCK_INDICATOR
+    - inverts the Num lock indicator, LED is on when num lokc is off

 COLEMAK_LAYER_ENABLE = yes
     - Enabled optional 5th layer for COLEMAK layout
     - Use Shift and encoder to enter 5th layer, right led indicator lights up BLUE